 While a majority of regenerative medicine procedures are not FDA approved, research and clinical data show regenerative medicine injections using a patient’s own biologic material are extremely safe.
 There is minimal risk for any adverse reaction or complication when performed properly.
 Regenerative medicine procedures at RAYUS will only be performed using your own cells for the treatment.

-Who performs the injections at CDI?
+Who performs the injections at RAYUS?

 At RAYUS, subspecialized radiologists who are specifically trained, complete injections for joints, tendons, muscles and spine.
 With vast experience, the radiologists perform over 20,000 injections every year throughout the Twin Cities market.
 All procedures are performed using image guidance (US, Fluoroscopy, or CT) to ensure both maximum safety and accuracy.